Arron Patrick

-Arron Patrick (born 14 March 1987 in Grimsby, England) is an English footballer.
+Arron Patrick (born 14 March 1987) is an English retired professional footballer who is the head coach for the Grace College Lancer men's soccer team.

 Career

 College and amateur

 Patrick played four years of college soccer at Bethel College between 2006 and 2009.

 Professional

 Patrick played with USL PDL club Cascade Surge in 2008 and 2009, and later signed professionally with USL Pro club Wilmington Hammerheads on 12 April 2013.

+Coaching

+Patrick began coaching in 2012, joining his alma mater Bethel College as an assistant.
+Patrick was named head coach of the Goshen College men's team prior to 2014 season.
+In 2019, Patrick took over as head coach for the men's team at Grace College.